USE CASES

 Decision Impact

-• Entry plans can shift from fixed commitments to phased triggers based on measured thresholds
+• Shift from fixed entry commitments to phased triggers.

 Key Takeaway

-By combining trajectory, momentum, evidence strength, and practical thresholds with decision-grade, contextual analysis delivered as written intelligence assessments, teams can validate assumptions before committing capital, and define triggers that protect the downside while preserving the ability to move quickly when conditions improve.
+By combining OSINT narrative monitoring, public search behavior, forex/currency signals, historical baselines, trend momentum, evidence strength, and decision-grade contextual analysis, Talosai helps teams validate assumptions before committing capital and define triggers that protect the downside while preserving the ability to move quickly when conditions improve.